elastic/elastic-otel-node/packages/mockotlpserver/share/k8s/README.md

 Let's run a small app in our Kubernetes cluster that uses the mockotlpserver to see it working. "example-app-manual/" holds a small Express-based HTTP app with a single `GET /ping` endpoint.
-There is a Kubernetes deployment config to instrument the app with the Elastic Distribution for OpenTelemetry Node.js (an wrapper around the OpenTelemetry SDK).
+There is a Kubernetes deployment config to instrument the app with the Elastic Distribution of OpenTelemetry Node.js (an wrapper around the OpenTelemetry SDK).

 ```sh